some-marketing/gta-copyagent-claude/README.md

-Modified this nifty script provided by GTAs that leveraged ChatGPT as a copywriting agent to work with Anthropic's Claude.
+Modified this nifty script provided by GTA that leveraged ChatGPT as a copywriting agent to work with Anthropic's Claude.
 Claude's API wants specific versions when called so the sheet has a custom script to check for current versions of the 3 models I've included.
 Ensure that you've enabled that script and set up a recurring task for that at a cadance of your choosing to ensure that you'll always have the most up-to-date version of each of the three models.
 </br>
 </br>